Janca/fking-spaghetti/README.md

 # fking-spaghetti
 **A fking bulk image downloader**

-A small UI to bulk download images from a site similar to `spaghettiimages.com`.
+A small UI to bulk download thumbnail images from `gettyimages.com` by search term.
 This is for educational purposes only and should not be used in commercial products.

 This project was original based on [saftle's repo](https://github.com/saftle/getty_images_thumbnail_scraper).